Traditional antique Java style houses (Joglo's)

 | Joglo J: 3.8 x 3.8 meter

 |Joglo K: 9 x 9 meter||Joglo-K: (interior)||Joglo-K (interior)|

 EXAMPLE OF HOW WE WORK OUT THE RE-ASSEMBLY DRAWINGS (below we show 3 drawings out of 11)

 |Roof (rafters and purlins), each of them duly numbered||Render of Joglo|

 The price(s) that we will provide are based on "as is where is".

-The price for the Joglo include our services for dismantling and the preparation of the re-assembly drawings (see pictures above).
+The prices for the Joglo's include our services for dismantling and the preparation of the re-assembly drawings (see pictures above).
 Without these re-assembly drawings it is virtually impossible to re-assemble.
 The assembly drawings are very detailed and easy to use, similar to the assembly manual for an IKEA © kit.
 The drawings are also required to obtain an export license (exempted from export tax) .
 The antique Joglo's use nails which we replace by screws.
 For building in cyclone areas we drill each and every roof tile as to enable the tiles to be screwed onto the roof battens.

 CONTACT FORM FOR PRICE INQUIRY FOR JOGLO A THRU J SHOWN ABOVE